khatrishubham88/uncertainty-aware-protein-structure-prediction/README.md

+#Introduction
+In this work, we use AlphaFold as benchmark model.
+However, we only focus on predicting the pairwise distances of amino acids using both primary features which are the sequences of proteins themselves and evolutionary features extracted from Multiple Sequence Alignments.
+Our model, similar to AlphaFold, predicts the distograms which are discretized distances.
+We only consider distances between 2 and 22 Angstroms.
+Herefore, we use a deep two-dimensional dilated convolutional network with a variable number of residual block groups.
+Besides the accuracy of the model, it is often important to know how confident a neural network is in its prediction.
+However, modern neural networks tend to be poorly calibrated compared to the ones from a decade ago.
+Therefore, we use two uncertainty quantification methods to raise the uncertainty awareness of the model.

 # Insights of ProteinNet Data
 * Contains Train/Test/Validation Splits
 * Number at the end of Filename is the amount of thinning on the dataset.